 The symmetric difference measures the area that is exclusive to either of the two regions.
 For regions \(R_1\) and \(R_2\), the symmetric difference is given by:

 This metric provides an intuitive measure of the divergence between the two shapes by quantifying the area that does not overlap.

 To extend these metrics to an entire map or cartogram, which is composed of multiple regions, we compute each metric for every corresponding pair of regions between the original map and the cartogram.
 Each region may consist of multiple disjoint polygons with holes.
-When there is a one‑to‑one relationship between the polygon rings of the equal‑area map (both outer boundaries and holes) and those of the cartogram, deformation metrics can be computed for each polygon.
-However, since F4Carto sometimes removes small polygons and polygons with holes, a one-to-one matching between the disjoint polygons becomes infeasible.
+When there is a one--to--one relationship between the polygon rings of the equal-area map (both outer boundaries and holes) and those of the cartogram, deformation metrics can be computed for each polygon.
+However, since F4Carto sometimes removes small polygons and polygons with holes, a one--to--one matching between the disjoint polygons becomes infeasible.
 Consequently, for the Fréchet and Hausdorff distances, we only consider the polygon with holes having the largest area for each region.
-We then use the outer ring from both the equal-area map and the cartogram for calculating these distances.
+We then use the outer ring from both the equal--area map and the cartogram for calculating these distances.
 In contrast, no such adjustment is necessary for the symmetric difference, allowing the use of all available polygons with holes.

 The overall values for each deformation metric (Fréchet and Hausdorff distances, as well as the symmetric difference) are obtained by averaging the values across all regions.
 This aggregated approach provides a single representative value that captures the collective deformation between the original map and the cartogram.
 Together, these metrics enable a quantitative assessment of how well the cartogram preserves the geographic features of the original map.